placidenduwayo1/k8s-kafka-avro-kong-aepc-back/README.md

   - test all code units of all business microservices and published a report of tests: **mvn test**, **junit '/target/surefire-reports/TEST-*.xml**
   - build a docker image of each microservice refering to a dockerfile defined inside microservice: **sh 'docker compose -f compose-file.yaml build'**
   - publish docker images in docker registry:
-    - create credentials into Jenkins: dashboard>Manage Jenkins>credentials: under global add new credential
+    - create Jenkins credentials: dashboard>Manage Jenkins>credentials: under global add new credential
     - take docker username and token from your dockerhub and add them respectively in username and password fields of the displayed form
-    - add in the ID field, add the id of your credentials
+    - add in the ID field the id of your credentials
     - in Jenkins pipeline, add the docker publish stage
     ```
     stage ('Publish appli stack docker images') {